Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/README.md

 1. Download the ZIP file as above.
 2. Unzip it and you will get a folder contains tutorials and related files.
-3. Please start with "Tutorial.pdf".
+3. Please start with "Start Here.pdf".

 ### Support